MYTH: Everything is automatically split 50-50.

 MYTH: I will keep all my separate property.

-Separate property is anything that was gifted during the marriage, inherited during the marriage, or brought into the marriage and left in separate name.
-If the wife owned a home before she married and changed the title on the home from her name to both names, she made a presumptive gift to the marriage.
-Now the house is likely to be in the marital pie and up for division.
-If she has an inheritance in an account with only her name on it, that is her separate property to keep.
+Separate property is anything that was gifted during the marriage, inherited during the marriage, or brought into the marriage.
+If the wife owned a home before she married and changed the title on the home from her name to both names, she might have made a presumptive gift to the marriage.
+Now the house might be part of the marital pie and up for division.
+If she has an inheritance in an account and you can trace this account, the assets inherited (and the mutations) are her separate property to keep.
 But, income earned from separate property is generally community property.

 MYTH: Divorced individuals are better off financially than they were when married.